CodyFlame/CodyFire/README.md

 ```

 #### How to set a global `unauthorized` handler?
-Again, somehere in AppDelegate declare it like this
+Again, somewhere in AppDelegate declare it like this
 CodyFire.shared.unauthorizedHandler = {
     //kick out user
 }